 - Centered text.

-- A slight increase in font size, to around 17-18px computed style.
+- A slight increase in font size, to around 17-18 pixel computed style.
 Use rems.
-Write how you worked the value out in a comment.
+Write a comment about how you worked out the value.

 - A base color for the design.
 Give the box this color as its background color.